 John V. Roach Honors College

-- Students benefit from a holistic approach to education that includes advising, an honors-only international Frog Camp for first-year students, excellent housing and opportunities for leadership development, and Honors Abroad trips to Europe.
+- Students benefit from a holistic approach to education that includes one-on-one advising, robust opportunities for leadership development and faculty-led Honors Abroad travel.

-- First-year students join the honors college by invitation only.
+- First-year students enter the honors college by invitation.
 Sophomores and upper-level students with an appropriate GPA may also apply.

 As one of TCU’s flagship academic programs, the John V. Roach Honors College recruits and supports high-achieving students from across the nation and the world.